Lotus Evora: Evora GT430

-In 2017, Lotus unveiled the most powerful variant of the Evora and also the fastest street-legal that Lotus has ever produced, the Evora GT430, though only 60 units were planned.
+In 2017, Lotus unveiled the most powerful variant of the Evora and also the fastest street-legal vehicle that Lotus has ever produced, the Evora GT430, though only 60 units were planned.
 The model is part of an entirely new range in the Evora family called the performance range.
 The car's 3.5-liter Toyota-derived V6 has an increased power output of 430 hp powered by an Edelbrock supercharger and a titanium exhaust system.
 The torque figures were also improved to 325 lbft for manual-transmission models and 332 lbft for models with automatic transmission made possible by launch control and fast gear-change ratios.
 The GT430 is also the lightest Evora and weighs 1258 kg for manual-transmission models and 1310 kg for automatic-transmission models.
 The cars with automatic transmission weigh more because of the gear box and its cooling system.
 Top speed also varies for manual and automatic cars because of gearbox differences and the added weight, rated at 174 mph for automatic cars and 190 mph for manual cars.
 Because of the increased torque, the automatic-transmission cars have a slightly shorter 0-60 mph acceleration time of 3.6 seconds, compared with 3.7 seconds for manual-transmission cars.
 The GT430 also generates more downforce (250 kg at 190 mph) than did its previous variants.

-The GT430 has a new and aggressive body kit that features a larger carbon-fibre rear wing, larger air intakes, forged aluminum wheels, polycarbonate lights and carbon-fibre bodywork to keep the weight low.
+The GT430 has a new and aggressive body kit that features a larger carbon-fibre rear wing, larger air intakes, forged aluminium wheels, polycarbonate lights and carbon-fibre bodywork to keep the weight low.
 The interior is also stripped down to save weight and the rear seats have been removed.
 The GT430 has carbon-fiber interior components and racing seats.
 It also features a plaque signifying the car's production number.
 The creature comforts are retained, with air conditioning included as standard.